 Generally, the main causes of many fields of surveys, such as agricultural, educational, meteorology, biomedical, engineering, and so on, are the researcher collected incomplete information, lack of cooperation from data sources, or refusal of the respondents, including insufficient time to survey, which creates problems of nonresponse.
-Nonresponse has been a significant challenge in nearly all sample surveys, and its rate is likely to rise, particularly in sensitive matters.
-For various statistical tasks, various estimators are created to estimate the population parameters of interest, such as the mean, and nonresponse problems will diminish the accuracy of these estimators are inapplicable in nonresponse or have missing data on different variables.
-A crucial way to deal with these problems is to employ the sub-sampling technique, first suggested by Hansen and Hurwitz (1946), by selecting a sub-sample from a group of respondents who lack cooperation before collecting data through personal interviews.
+Nonresponse has been a significant challenge in nearly all sample surveys, and its rate is likely to rise, particularly insensitive matters.
+For various statistical tasks, various estimators are created to estimate the population parameters of interest, such as the mean, and nonresponse problems will diminish the accuracy of these estimators and cause the estimator's bias and mean square error (MSE) to increase.
+Therefore, these estimators are inapplicable in nonresponse or have missing data on different variables.
+A crucial way to deal with these problems is to employ the sub-sampling technique, first suggested by Hansen and Hurwitz (1946) [1], by selecting a sub-sample from a group of respondents who lack cooperation before collecting data through personal interviews.

-In this technique, the whole population $J = (J_1, J_2, ..., J_N)$ of size N is portioned into the responding units (N_1) , and not responding units (N_2) .
-Suppose that the sample of size n is twitched with no return from the population J, which is portioned into two groups composed of n_1 units of the responding and n_2 , $(n_2 = n - n_1)$ units of the not responding.
-In addition, the values of the study and auxiliary variables for the i th units of the population J are defined as y_i and x_i , respectively.
-However, a sub-sample of size s, $s = n_2 m^{-1}$ is twitched by making an extra effort from the not responding units n_2 , where m, (m > 1) is the inverse sampling rate for the first sample of size n.
+In this technique, the whole population $J = (J_1, J_2..., J_N)$ of size N is portioned into the responding units $(N_1)$ , and not responding units $(N_2)$ .
+Suppose that the sample of size n twitched with no return from the population J, which is portioned into two groups composed of $n_1$ units of the responding and $n_2$ , $(n_2 = n - n_1)$ units of the not responding.
+In addition, the values of the study and auxiliary variables for the ith units of the population J are defined as $y_i$ and $x_i$ , respectively.
+However, a sub-sample of size s, $s = n_2m^{-1}$ is twitched by making an extra effort from the not responding units $n_2$ , where m, (m > 1) is the inverse sampling rate for the first sample of size n.
 Therefore, the population mean of the study variable can be estimated by using $n_1 + s$ units substituted for the sample of size n.